austinhuang0131/joinmatrix/guide.md

 Each Matrix homeserver has a public room directory, which is accessible to the users of that homeserver or, if enabled, users of other homeservers as well.

 * On PC, for Element and SchildiChat, click the "Explore Rooms" button below your username on the top-left.
-* On phone, for Element and SchildiChat, click the "Explore Rooms" floating button on the bottom-right.
-* For FluffyChat, click the search button.
+* For FluffyChat, and for Element and SchildiChat on phone, click the search button.

 In any case mentioned above, you can enter the room address to directly join a room, or you can enter keywords to search for rooms[^8].
 However, the directory may be unintuitive to use as it orders rooms by member count[^9].
 The author of this guide recommends joining [this Space](https://matrix.to/#/#offtopic-space:envs.net) (`#offtopic-space:envs.net`), which contains a list of active off-topic or no-topic discussion rooms.